amazon-archives/amazon-cognito-identity-js/README.md

 For a working example using angular, see [cognito-angular2-quickstart](https://github.com/awslabs/aws-cognito-angular2-quickstart).

+If you are having issues when using Aurelia, please see the following [Stack Overflow post](http://stackoverflow.com/questions/39714424/how-can-i-get-the-amazon-cognito-identity-sdk-working-in-aurelia).

 ## Usage

 The usage examples below use the unqualified names for types in the Amazon Cognito Identity SDK for JavaScript.
 Remember to import or qualify access to any of these types: